junxit/us-congress-bills-114/bill.md

 - **(a)** *In general* Section 303(g)(2) of the Controlled Substances Act (21 U.S.C.
 823(g)(2)) is amended—
   - **(1)** in subparagraph (B), by striking clauses (i), (ii), and (iii) and inserting the following:
     > - **(i)** The practitioner is a qualifying practitioner (as defined in subparagraph (G)).
-    > - **(ii)** With respect to patients to whom the practitioner will provide such drugs or combinations of drugs, the practitioner has the capacity to provide directly, by referral, or by providing the contact information for the nearest applicable practitioner—
+    > - **(ii)** With respect to patients to whom the practitioner will provide such drugs or combinations of drugs, the practitioner has the capacity to provide directly, by referral, or in such other manner as determined by the Secretary—
     >   - **(I)** all schedule III, IV, and V drugs, as well as unscheduled medications approved by the Food and Drug Administration, for the treatment of opioid use disorder, including such drugs and medications for maintenance, detoxification, overdose reversal, and relapse prevention, as available; and
     >   - **(II)** appropriate counseling and other appropriate ancillary services.
     > - **(iii)**
     >   - **(I)** The total number of such patients of the practitioner at any one time will not exceed the applicable number.
 Except as provided in subclauses (II) and (III), the applicable number is 30.
     >   - **(II)** The applicable number is 100 if, not sooner than 1 year after the date on which the practitioner submitted the initial notification, the practitioner submits a second notification to the Secretary of the need and intent of the practitioner to treat up to 100 patients.
-    >   - **(III)** The applicable number is 250 if the practitioner is a qualifying physician meeting the requirement of subclause (VI) and, not sooner than 1 year after the date on which the practitioner submitted a second notification under subclause (II), the practitioner submits a third notification to the Secretary of the need and intent of the practitioner to treat up to 250 patients.
+    >   - **(III)** The applicable number is 250 if the practitioner is a qualifying physician meeting the requirement of subclause (VI) and, not sooner than 1 year after the date on which the physician submitted a second notification under subclause (II), the practitioner submits a third notification to the Secretary of the need and intent of the physician to treat up to 250 patients.
     >   - **(IV)** The Secretary may by regulation change such total number.
     >   - **(V)** The Secretary may exclude from the applicable number patients to whom such drugs or combinations of drugs are directly administered by the qualifying practitioner in the office setting.
-    >   - **(VI)** For purposes of subclause (III), a qualifying physician meets the requirement of this subclause if the practitioner or physician—
+    >   - **(VI)** For purposes of subclause (III), a qualifying physician meets the requirement of this subclause if the physician—
     >     - **(aa)** holds a special certification in addiction psychiatry or addiction medicine as described in clause (ii) from the American Board of Medical Specialties, the American Board of Addiction Medicine, the American Osteopathic Association, the American Society of Addiction Medicine, or such other organization as the Secretary determines to be appropriate for purposes of this subclause; or
-    >     - **(bb)** completes at least 24 hours of training, with respect to the treatment and management of opiate-dependent patients, addressing the topics listed in subparagraph (G)(ii)(IV).
+    >     - **(bb)** has completed not fewer than 24 hours of training, with respect to the treatment and management of opiate-dependent patients, addressing the topics listed in subparagraph (G)(ii)(IV).
-    > - **(iv)** In the case of a third notification under clause (iii)(III), the practitioner maintains and implements a diversion control plan that contains specific measures to reduce the likelihood of the diversion of controlled substances prescribed by the practitioner for the treatment of opioid use disorder.
+    > - **(iv)** In the case of a third notification under clause (iii)(III), the qualifying physician maintains and implements a diversion control plan that contains specific measures to reduce the likelihood of the diversion of controlled substances prescribed by the physician for the treatment of opioid use disorder.
-    > - **(v)** In the case of a third notification under clause (iii)(III), the practitioner obtains a written agreement from each patient, including the patient’s signature, that the patient—
+    > - **(v)** In the case of a third notification under clause (iii)(III), the qualifying physician obtains a written agreement from each patient, including the patient’s signature, that the patient—
     >   - **(I)** will receive an initial assessment and treatment plan and periodic assessments and treatment plans thereafter;
-    >   - **(II)** will be subject to medication adherence and substance use monitoring; and
+    >   - **(II)** will be subject to medication adherence and substance use monitoring;
-    >   - **(III)** understands available treatment options, including all drugs approved by the Food and Drug Administration for the treatment of opioid use disorder, including their potential risks and benefits.
+    >   - **(III)** understands available treatment options, including all drugs approved by the Food and Drug Administration for the treatment of opioid use disorder, including their potential risks and benefits; and
+    >   - **(IV)** understands that receiving regular counseling services is critical to recovery.
     > - **(vi)** The practitioner will comply with the reporting requirements of subparagraph (D)(i)(IV).

   - **(2)** in subparagraph (D)—